Why Communication & Content Strategy is Important?

 Top Social Media Sites in India 2021 as per User’s Traffic

-As per displayed figures in an article named India Social Media Statistics 2021 following are the Most Used Social Media Platform in India 2021
+As per displayed figures in an article named India Social Media Statistics 2021 following are the Most Used Social Media Platforms in India 2021

-Imagine the reach and penetration of message in India and across the world with this kind of growth in users across all social media platforms.
+Imagine the reach and penetration of messages in India and across the world with this kind of growth in users across all social media platforms.

-There is hardly any impact if you keep on sharing your views/message without taking into account various important points as below:
+There is hardly any impact if you keep on sharing your views/messages without taking into account various important points as below: